Posted on June 11th, 2018

 The best place to groom your pet is outside, as doing this will keep the hair you remove completely out of your home.
 However, if this isn’t possible or your pet is strictly an indoor animal, there are still steps you can take to control the mess.
 Try laying down some newspaper under your pet while your groom him or her; this will catch any stray hairs.
 When you’re done grooming your pet, lightly mist the paper with water to weigh down shed hair.
 (This will stop it from alighting into the air when you move the paper.)
 Carefully fold up the damp paper and dispose of it immediately.
 Then, clean out your pet’s brush over a trash can and launder your clothes.

 Consider upgrading your furniture.

 Dogs and cats love couches and armchairs for the same reason we do—they’re comfortable!
 As such, it can be extremely hard to train pets to stay off these cushy items of furniture.
-Most home hygiene experts therefore recommend choosing upholstery materials that don’t act like static-ridden “hair magnets.”
+Most home hygiene experts, therefore, recommend choosing upholstery materials that don’t act like static-ridden “hair magnets.”
 (Doing this will also help to prevent odor build-up.)
-Leather and very tightly-woven, smooth fabrics are your best bets in terms of hair and dander resistance.
+Leather and very tightly woven, smooth fabrics are your best bet in terms of hair and dander resistance.